Bartlett

 Linda Bartlett

-Carey Shepard Crantford Professor of Modern Languages and Literatures; Chair, Department of Modern Languages and Literatures
+Carey Shepard Crantford Professor of Modern Languages and Literatures

 swipe to see more

-In addition to her work as a faculty member, Dr. Bartlett also has had significant experience in academic administration, serving as Furman's Assistant Academic Dean (1999-2001), Associate Academic Dean (2001-2009), and Acting Vice President for Academic Affairs and Dean (2006-2007) before returning to full-time teaching in 2009.
-She has served as the Chair of Modern Languages and Literatures since January 2017.
+In addition to my work as a faculty member, I have spent over 16 years of my career at Furman in academic administration, serving as Assistant Academic Dean, Associate Academic Dean, Acting Vice President for Academic Affairs and Dean, and Chair of the Department of Modern Languages and Literatures (in that order).

 Honors